-To be reported as certified, you must earn 100 points every five years, 20 of which must be medical knowledge (the points you earn every two years count toward your 100 points) and meet the MOC assessment requirement through either the traditional 10-year exam or the Knowledge Check-In, or a Collaborative Maintenance Pathway (CMP) assessment.
+To be reported as certified, you must earn 100 points every five years (the points you earn every two years count toward your 100 points) and meet the MOC assessment requirement through the traditional 10-year exam, the Knowledge Check-In, or a Collaborative Maintenance Pathway (CMP) assessment.

 Earn medical knowledge points by keeping up-to-date in your field.

 Earn points for activities that aim to improve the quality of care in your practice.

 To see due dates for your specific requirements sign in to your Physician Portal.

 You will earn 20 MOC points for each year of eligible fellowship training.

 You earn 20 MOC points in Medical Knowledge for each assessment attempt (10 year MOC, Knowledge Check-In, and ABIM/ASCO Medical Oncology Learning and Assessment)

 - If you're CERTIFIED BY ANOTHER ABMS BOARD...

 Your ABIM MOC point requirement can be waived if you are currently certified by and meeting the MOC requirements of that board.
 Reciprocal credit